GrugLikesRocks/Blob-arena/README.md

 Balance: Careful adjustment of Blobert attributes and move effectiveness to ensure a fair and engaging gameplay experience.

+Mainnet: Plan for the deployment of "Blob Arena" on the Starknet Mainnet within 3 months following the conclusion of the game jam.

 Expansion: Potential for future updates with new Bloberts, moves, and battle arenas to keep the game fresh and engaging.

 Community: Implementing a simple way for players to share their experiences and strategies could foster a supportive community around the game.

+Fight against AI (PVE): Players will have the opportunity to challenge AI-controlled Bloberts in a Player vs. Environment (PvE) mode.
+This feature aims to provide a robust single-player experience, allowing players to hone their skills, test new strategies, and enjoy the game at their own pace.

+Leaderboards: The introduction of leaderboards to recognize players with the most consecutive wins in both PvE and PvP modes.
+Top players will be rewarded with $LORDS, the game's virtual currency, encouraging competition and acknowledging skill and dedication.

+Join Lobby: A 'Join Lobby' function will allow players to enter public fights, challenging opponents in real-time.
+This feature is designed to simplify the process of finding matches, making it easier for players to engage in PvP battles without the need for direct invites.

+Entry Fee Mechanism in $LORDS: Introducing an entry fee mechanism where players will need to spend a nominal amount of $LORDS to participate in battles.
+This system is designed to elevate the stakes of each match and foster a competitive economy within the game.

+Injured Bloberts Mechanic: Implementing a mechanic where Bloberts become "injured" and unusable for a day following a loss in battle vs a fight with an AI Blobert.

 ## Conclusion

 "Blob Arena" aims to offer a compact yet thrilling tactical battle experience, inviting players to engage in strategic thinking, risk assessment, and the joy of collecting and battling with an ever-growing roster of Bloberts.
 This game design document provides a foundational overview of the game’s mechanics, goals, and development considerations, serving as a guidepost for the exciting journey of bringing "Blob Arena" to life.